MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-channel-policies.md

 4. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then select **Add**.
 Repeat this step for each user that you want to add.
 5. When you're finished adding users, select **Save**.

-### Assign a custom feedback policy to users in a group
+### Assign a custom teams & channel policy to users in a group

 You may want to assign a custom app setup policy to multiple users that you’ve already identified.
 For example, you may want to assign a policy to all users in a security group.
 You can do this by connecting to the Azure Active Directory PowerShell for Graph module and the Skype for Business PowerShell module.
 For more information about using PowerShell to manage Teams, see [Teams PowerShell Overview](teams-powershell-overview.md).